Lancaster Independent School District: Growth and change

 Lancaster's population began to rise significantly during the 1950s.
 Three schools were built during this period to accommodate the growing number of students.
 The first, Lancaster Elementary (present-day West Main Elementary) opened in 1951.
 Pleasant Run Elementary and Rocky Crest Elementary, a campus for African-Americans, both opened in 1955.
 In 1965, Lancaster High School moved to another location – 822 West Pleasant Run Road.
 This was followed two years later by the opening of Houston Elementary.
 Houston became the first school in Lancaster to have a Kindergarten program.

 In 1970, Lancaster Middle School was built at 1005 Westridge Avenue to house the district's 6th, 7th, and 8th graders.
 The name of Lancaster High School was officially changed to Lancaster Elsie Robertson High School in 1980 to honor Elsie Robertson, a teacher who had served Lancaster students for 47 years.
 Lancaster Intermediate School (currently Belt Line Elementary) opened in 1984 to serve 5th and 6th graders.
 Three additional campuses opened in the late 1980s – Millbrook (now Rosa Parks/Millbrook) Elementary in 1986, Rolling Hills Elementary in 1989, and Lancaster Junior High in 1989.

 As the city and the district continued to grow, it began to diversify.
 The percentage of European-American students in the district fell below 50% during the 1992–1993 school year.
 At the same time, there was a significant increase in the number of African-American students.
 By the 1995–1996 school year, a majority of Lancaster ISD students were African-American.
 These trends – a declining number of European-American students, an increasing number of African-American students as well as a slower, but steadily growing number of Hispanic students continue to this date.
 Hispanics displaced European-Americans as the district's largest minority group in the 2001–2002 school year.

 Recent history

 In 2005 Larry Lewis, superintendent of the district, said that the affluence within some students in the district lead to apathy regarding school performance.
 Lewis said "Johnny has his own room, his own computer, his own DVD player, his own XBox, his own everything, but he brings home C's and F's.
 He'll eventually get his own car, and he thinks life is going to be that way the rest of his life.
 His priorities aren't what they should be."

 Wilmer-Hutchins merger proposal

 When the Texas Education Agency asked for neighboring districts to take over the troubled Wilmer-Hutchins Independent School District in mid-2005, Lancaster ISD was given the first offer.
 Lancaster school board trustees rejected the proposal and the Dallas Independent School District eventually agreed to educate Wilmer-Hutchins students.
+Four members of the board voted to reject the merger while the other three favored it.